 There’s no mistaking when you’ve entered Alys beach!
 The perfectly coiffed shrubs, all white buildings, and bevy of sports cars let you know you’ve made it to luxury.
-We loved admiring the architecture lined by perfectly placed palm trees and found some amazing spots for photo opps, but didn’t really fit in with the vibe of Alys beach.
-However, we did love getting some smoothies from Raw & Juicy and enjoying them while Leo played in the park next door.
-It was a fun place to explore for us!
+We loved admiring the architecture lined by perfectly placed palm trees and found some amazing spots for photo opps.
+We loved getting smoothies and the avocado toast from Raw & Juicy and enjoying them while Leo and Warren played in the park next door.

-Rosemary beach was a harder one for me to get a vibe on during the winter months, but is said to have one of the best beaches!
 There are charming shops and restaurants in the main square downtown.
 In my opinion, they tend to skew to a littler older crowd, or at least adults only.
 The cobblestone streets, large canopy trees, and brick and stone buildings made the vibe feel a little Bavarian.
-If you’re coming to 30A for a romantic getaway, I would suggest a stay at The Pearl.
-The black and white stripes are iconic to The Peral, as is the adults only pool.
+Rosemary also hosts a farmer’s market twice a week (look for the tamale guy!)
+If you’re coming to 30A for a romantic getaway, girls trip, or adults only, I would suggest a stay at The Pearl.
+The black and white stripes are iconic to The Pearl, as is the adults only pool.
 We’d love to do an adults only weekend here!

-We loved our stay on the 30A and can’t wait to come back!
-We both commented that we could easily see this as a spot we make a repeat travel destination, and how easy it would be to come here for a vacation with another family or two.
+We always love our stay on the 30A and can’t wait to come back!
+We both commented that we could easily see this as a spot we invest in for a home away from home one day, and how easy it would be to come here for a vacation with another family or two.

 What about you?
 Have you been to 30A?
 I’d love to hear which beach town you like best!